qygoh/DataArcadeTournament/DataArcade_2021/readme.md

 ## Our Chosen Topic: All about that Double Digit Day Sales Hype

-As frequent and at times, irrational online shoppers, we decided that it would be fun to try to answer a nagging question everytime we get bombared with yet another monthly Double Digit Day Sales Advertisement:
+As frequent and at times, irrational online shoppers, we decided that it would be fun to try to answer a nagging question that occurs everytime we get bombared with a monthly Double Digit Day Sales Advertisement:

 ![99 Sale Advertisment gif](https://steadycompounding.com/wp-content/uploads/2021/08/https___bucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com_public_images_99060ebb-1c53-462e-9b01-eac42541dbce_640x360.gif)

 **"Are Double Digit Day Sales really worth it?
 Am I getting good value in such sales?"**

 We set about answering the loaded question above by analyzing the sales before and after the Double Digit Day Sale.
-As a wise anonynmous person once said: "If you don't know the difference between past and present, you will not understand the future".
-Our take of the theme will include analysis for "Before the Double Digit Day Sale", "During the Double Digit Day Sale" and "After the Double Digit Day Sale".

-For the purposes of this competition, we have narrowed down the topic to cover the following:
+For the purposes of this competition, we have narrowed down the scope to cover the following:
 - Shopee Double Digit Day Flash Sales on 8/9/2021 (before), 9/9/2021 (during) and 10/9/2021 (after)

+## Some insights from our Data Cleaning and Processing

+A lot of data gathering and processing is needed to make this analysis possible.
+First, QY and Sherms had to create the webscrapers needed to collect real time information from the online platform and clean the data subsequently.
+Then, Shan Yi helped to set up and run the automated scraping during the event period.
+Data collected was then passed on for tableau visualization.

+In total, approximately 14k rows of data was scrapped from the shopping webpages over the three days using a combination of Selenium and Beautiful Soup.

+//to be edited further//
+- How many sets of data collected
+- highlights from the data processing.

 ## Organization of this Repo